 Leaders who do whatever they want even against the advice of the professionals they have hired.
 Yes, you are the leader, but you have various department managers who serve as specialists in their fields.
 If you are going to go against the advice of your employees, then expect that they will eventually stop giving you their advice.
 If you tell a professional to do something they don’t believe to be right, as per point 1, they will eventually resign when your imposed instructions are placing their professional brand in jeopardy.

 Toxic work cultures are prevalent everywhere.
 This is also one of the reasons many professionals have decided to start their own businesses.
 If they cannot find a healthy workplace, they’ve decided to create it for themselves.
-The companies that are leaders in their respective industries are also the ones that take care of their people; who know how to nurture relationships with their employees, and who celebrate, appreciate and recognize their talent.
+The companies that are leaders in their respective industries are also the ones that take care of their people; who know how to nurture relationships with their employees, and who celebrate, appreciate and recognise their talent.

 Every business is selling to people; therefore, I’d say that having a people’s champion in your company is imperative for those moments when you think you’re operating a machine and robots.
 PR practitioners are people’s champions.
 PR practitioners are imperative to the success of any business.
 Their advice and guidance should carry more weight because a positive work culture with happy people produce positive business results that can catapult your bottom-line.
 Ignore this fact at your own detriment.